-Notification of acceptance into the program will not occur before the end of March or Early April.
-If accepted, a congratulatory letter will be sent from the PTA Program Coordinator with instructions on how to register for fall courses and information regarding the online orientation and set-up of the Secure Remote Proctor for secure online testing.
+Notification of acceptance into the program will not occur before early April.
+If accepted, a congratulatory letter will be sent via Clark State student email and hard copy mail from the PTA Program Coordinator with instructions on how to register for fall courses and information regarding the online orientation and set-up of the Secure Remote Proctor for secure online testing.

 Once admitted, the student must maintain the required GPA.
-Students who decline acceptance of an offered spot in the program will be required to re-apply to be considered for acceptance the next school year.
+Students who decline acceptance of an offered spot in the program will be required to re-apply to be considered for acceptance in any future academic year.